NostrDevKit/ndkit.com/docs/introduction/index.md

 Nostr Development Kit (NDK) is the easiest way to get started developing applications for Nostr.

-Get started with our Hello Nostr tutorial and check back for frequent updates.
+Get started with our [Hello Nostr tutorial](/hello-nostr) and check back for frequent updates.

-## References

 ### [`nostr-sdk` Rust Documentation](https://docs.rs/nostr-sdk/latest/nostr_sdk/)